danieldownes/MatchThree/README.txt

 This project is mainly an exercise to demonstrate my personal coding style and ability.

-The project also acts as a playground to practise different aritectual and coding practises that can be easily shared (i.e. not under NDA) to those parties who are interested.
+The project also acts as a playground to try out different architectural and coding practises that can be easily shared (i.e. not under NDA) to those who are interested.

 Todo:

 Touch support
-Scoring class and UI
 Swappable Gem Hint Visual (logic implemented)
 Game Over UI

 Coding Ideas:

 Vector2Int
 Grid MVC
 IMoveable, GemMoveable, BombMoveable - MVC